 Then as to the slave question.
-At the period 1 have named, and subsequently, I have taken many occasions, publicly and privately, of impressing on the Abolitionists the paramount importance of instituting or encouraging all efforts to obtain our supplies of cotton from the East instead of the West, as the surest, easiest, and most speedy and legitimate way of getting rid of slavery.
-It was truly said by Mr. Gurney, at the Annual Meeting of the Anti-Slavery Society in 1841, that, "if a supply of cotton could be obtained from any other part of the world, no greater stab could be given to slavery in the United-States."
+At the period I have named, and subsequently, I have taken many occasions, publicly and privately, of impressing on the Abolitionists the paramount importance of in-stituting or encouraging all efforts to obtain our supplies of cotton from the East instead of the West, supplies of cotton from the East instead of the West, as the surest, easiest, and most speedy and legitimate way of getting rid of slavery.
+It was truly said by Mr. Gurney, at the Annual Meeting of the Anti-Slavery Society in 1841, that, "if a supply of cotton could be obtained from any other part of the world, no greater stab could be given to slavery in the United States."